The best part of owning a fish isn’t just the fish itself, but decorating the tank!

 You can use different substrate combinations like sand, gravel, and soil.
 Or use rocks, plants, and driftwood for a natural-looking tank.
 Or even try toys or lego.
-Check out our the Aquarium Ideas on Pinterest.
+Check out our Aquarium Ideas on Pinterest.

 How Can I Make My Fish Tank More Interesting?

-To make your tank more interesting create a theme or setting.
-For example an underwater castle or Buddha shrine.
+To make your tank more interesting, create a theme or setting — for example, an underwater castle or Buddha shrine.
 You can even recreate your favorite star wars scene.

 Can You Put Plastic Toys In A Fish Tank?

 Yes, most hard plastic toys and figurines can be placed in aquariums.
-However, if you’re not sure if they will be safe for your aquairum you can protect them by using an aquarium safe sealant.
+However, if you’re not sure if they will be safe for your aquarium, you can protect them by using an aquarium safe sealant.
 Read our post on DIY Homemade Decoration Ideas.